Skip to content

 • National Archives, United Kingdom (three copies)

-• Had the British been more aggressive and cut off Washington in Manhattan, the war could have been lost, the Declaration of Independence would have been nothing but evidence of treason — and there’s no telling what kind of history we’d be talking about today.
+• Had the British been more aggressive and cut off Washington in Manhattan, the war could have been lost, the Declaration of Independence would have been nothing but evidence of treason — and there’s no telling what kind of history we’d be discussing today.

 New Jersey Delegates to the Continental Congress (Signers are in white).
 Source: Wikipedia